 - Volatility can arise from specific macroeconomic events that should be monitored.

-Investors should be cognizant of these risks or consult an investment professional before buying or selling these funds to avoid any unnecessary risk of loss.
+You should be aware of these risks.
+Or consult an investment professional before buying or selling these funds.
+This can help you avoid any unnecessary risk of loss.